-- 18. In the context of its mission, the IAIS has issued the Common Framework for the Supervision of Internationally Active Insurance Groups (ComFrame), which establishes supervisory standards focusing on the effective group-wide supervision of internationally active insurance groups (IAIGs). - 19.
-ComFrame provides quantitative and qualitative supervisory requirements tailored to the international activity and size of IAIGs.
+- 18.20.
+In the context of its mission, the IAIS has issued the Common Framework for the Supervision of Internationally Active Insurance Groups (ComFrame), which establishes supervisory standards focusing on the effective group-wide supervision of internationally active insurance groups (IAIGs). - 19.21.
+ComFrame provides quantitative and qualitative supervisory mimimum requirements tailored to the international activity and size of IAIGs.
 ComFrame seeks to assist supervisors in: addressing group-wide activities and risks; identifying and avoiding supervisory gaps; coordinating supervisory activities efficiently and effectively between the group-wide and other involved supervisors.
-ComFrame also aims to provide a basis for comparing IAIG supervision across jurisdictions; however, it does not create a one-size-fits all approach to IAIG supervision. - 20.
-As part of ComFrame, the IAIS is developing a risk-based global insurance capital standard (ICS).
+ComFrame also aims to provide a basis for comparing IAIG supervision across jurisdictions.; hHowever, it does not create a one-size-fits all approach to IAIG supervision.-as, ultimately, what is important is that supervisors and IAIGs achieve the outcomes described by ComFrame. - 20-22.
+As part of ComFrame, the IAIS is developing an risk-based global-insurance capital standard (ICS), which aims to provide a globally comparable risk-based measure of capital adequacy of IAIGs.
 ICS Version 2.0 is presented in a stand-alone document and is being used during a five-year monitoring period for confidential reporting to group-wide supervisors and discussion in supervisory colleges.
 The ICS is not used as a group-wide Prescribed Capital Requirement (PCR) during the monitoring period.
 In the second phase of implementation of ICS Version 2.0, the ICS will be implemented as a group-wide PCR.